inex/ixp-manager-docs-md/docs/features/core-bundles.md

 ![Core Bundles - Database Objects](img/core-bundles-db2.png)

 * Each CB has one or more pairs of core links (CLs).
-* Each core link represents a physical connection (e.g. the fibre cable) from a port on one switch to the port on another switch.
+* Each core link represents a physical connection (e.g. the fibre cable) from a port on one switch to a port on another switch.
 * Each core link has two core interfaces (CIs) - the 'a side' interface and the 'b side' interface.
   * Which switch is the 'a side' doesn't matter as long as it is consistent for each core link in a core bundle.
 I.e. if a core bundle has four links, then the same switch must be the 'a side' for each core interface.
 * A core interface (CI) is a simple one-to-one mapping to a physical interface.
 From there, the existing schema takes over and a physical interface connects to a switch port which in turn is attached to a switch.